Chaotic sets and Hausdorff dimension for L\"uroth expansions

 \section{A scrambled set: proof of Theorem \ref{TEOREMA-SCRAM-LUROTH-01}}

-The argument is divided into three parts.
-First, we construct an $\scL$-scrambled set $S$.
-Afterwards, we show that $S$ is indeed scrambled with respect to $\scL$.
+The proof is divided into three parts.
+In the first part, we construct an $\scL$-scrambled set $S$.
+Afterwards, we show that $S$ is in fact scrambled with respect to $\scL$.
 Finally, we show that $S$ has Hausdorff dimension $1$.